-Honest Ratings and Reviews of the Best WordPress Page Builders
+Ratings and Reviews of the Best (and Worst) WordPress Page Builders

-I Buy, Install, and USE Every WordPress page builder That I Review.
-I rate them all based on these essential features:
+I BUY, INSTALL, and USE every WordPress page builder that I review.
+Every page builder is rated based on these essential features:

 The Elementor Pro team released the free version of Elementor in the summer of 2016 and followed up with Elementor Pro in the following December.
 Reaching a new milestone, Elementor Pro has more than 2 million active installations!